filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/fvm-storage-deals/index.md

 - Data preparation is required before initiating the deal proposal from the client contract, as the data preparation outputs several pieces of information that is required for the deal proposal - specifically, a [CAR file](https://spec.filecoin.io/systems/filecoin_files/piece/#:~:text=A%20CAR%20file%20is%20an,provider%20as%20we%20discuss%20later.) link, the CAR file size, the data file size and the [data CID](https://spec.filecoin.io/systems/filecoin_files/piece/).
 Manual and automated options for the data preparation will be shown in the client contract tutorial.

 - Currently, the client contract only works with SPs running the latest [Boost](https://boost.filecoin.io/) release, [v1.6.0](https://github.com/filecoin-project/boost/releases/tag/v1.6.0) AND who have enabled the FVM dealmaking deature.
 SPs who meet these requirements will be listening on-chain for client contract deal proposals events to accept.

-For more information, see the tutorial describing this method.

 ## Using a deal bounty contract